microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    <img src="images/62.png" />

+### Customize a field for a process

+Each process—Agile, Scrum, or CMMI—contains 100 or more work item fields.
+You can add a custom field to support tracking additional data requirements or modify select attributes of an inherited field.

-7. Select the inherited template that was created.
+1. Select the inherited template that was created.

    <img src="images/63.png" width="624" />

-8. Navigate to **Work Item Types** tab.
+2. Navigate to **Work Item Types** tab.
 Now we have different options to modify this scrum template.

    <img src="images/64.png" width="624" />

-9. We will directly add a new field for the PBI Work Item template.
+3. We will directly add a new field for the PBI Work Item template.
 Select **Product Backlog item** \| **Layout** \| **New field**.
 On the definition screen provide a name **HealthClinicTicketId**.

    <img src="images/65.png" width="624" />

    > We are creating a text field for an internal id of the ticketing system inside MyHealthClinic.

-10. Click on **Layout**.
+4. Click on **Layout**.
 Provide a name for Label as **Ticket ID**.
 Until now we have only created the field definition, we have to add it to the layout of the Work Item.
     We will create a new group to show our custom information, so all of our customized fields appear together.
-Provide a name for the group as **MyHealthClinic** and click **add field**.
+Provide a name for the group as **MyHealthClinic** and click **Add field**.

     <img src="images/66.png" width="624" />

+### Change the process referenced by a team project

+You can change the process a team project references to an inherited process or a system core process.
+However, you can only change team projects to another process that is derivative of the same core system process.
+That is, you can change an Agile-based team project to any process you created from the Agile system process as well as to the Agile core process.
+Whereas, you can't change a Scrum-based team project to an Agile-derived inherited process.

-11. At this moment we have only created the template, we must assign this template to our VSTS Project so that we can use this new field.
+1. At this moment we have only created the template.
+We must assign this template to our VSTS Project so that we can use this new field.
 We can change the process template from a VSTS Project, with their inherited templates or default templates.
 This is done in the main process screen.
 Go back to **Process** tab, click on ellipsis button on our new template and select **Change Team Projects to use MyHealthClinic Scrum template**.

     <img src="images/67.png" width="624" />

-12. Select the **MyHealthClinic** project to change the process and click **>** button.
+2. Select the **MyHealthClinic** project to change the process and click **>** button.

     <img src="images/68.png"  />

-13. Click **ok** button.
+3. Click **Ok** button.
 You should see a successful message after changing the process.

     <img src="images/69.png"  />

-14. Let’s review how the new field appears on our Product Backlog Item Template.
-Go back to **work** | **backlogs**.
+4. Let’s review how the new field appears on our Product Backlog Item Template.
+Go back to **Work** \| **Backlogs**.
 Open the first product backlog.
 Look after **Acceptance Criteria** for the **MyHeathClinic** group.
 Fill in the information for the **Ticket ID** like **HK89JY13**.
-Click **save & close**.
+Click **Save & close**.

     <img src="images/70.png" width="624" />

     >Once the Work Item is saved,  VSTS will also save the new custom information we have added to the PBI and will be available for queries and the rest of the VSTS system.